CET — Central European Time

 What does CET stand for?

 CET stands for Central European Time.
-It is the standard-time label used for a large group of countries and territories across Europe and North Africa, and its exact offset is UTC+1.
+It is the standard-time abbreviation used by many countries across Europe and parts of North Africa, and it represents a time offset of UTC+1.

 Is CET the same as CEST?

 No, CET and CEST are not the same abbreviation.
-CET is the standard-time abbreviation, while CEST is the daylight saving counterpart used when clocks shift for the summer period.
+CET is the standard-time version, while CEST is the daylight saving counterpart used when regions switch away from standard time for the summer period.

 Which cities use CET?